exismys/SortingAlgorithmVisualizer/README.md

 # SortingAlgorithmVisualizer

-A web app that demonstrates various sorting algorithms visually You can see it live on: https://exismyssav.netlify.app/
+A web app that demonstrates various sorting algorithms visually.

+You can see it live on: https://exismyssav.netlify.app/